RetroDECK/ES-DE/USERGUIDE.md

 Upon startup with the default settings, ES is set to the gamelist view style to **Automatic**.
 In this mode the application will look for any game media files (videos and images) and set the view style accordingly.
 If at least one image is found for any game, the view style **Detailed** will be shown, and if at least one video file is found, the view style **Video** will be selected (superceding the Detailed style).
 If no game media files are found for a system, the simple **Basic** view will be selected.
 Note that this automatic selection is applied per game system.

+Also note that the Video view style requires that the theme supports it.
+If not, the Detailed style will be selected instead.
+(The default theme rbsimple-DE supports both of these view styles).

 It's possible to manually set a specific gamelist view style in the UI settings entry of the main menu, but this is applied globally regardless of what media files are available per game system.
+The manual setting also overrides the theme-supported view styles which has the potential of making ES very ugly indeed.

 In additions to the styles just described, there is a **Grid** view style as well, but as of version 1.0.0 this is very limited and not recommended.
 Future versions of EmulationStation may update this style to a more useful state.